 Tapioca is not a native of Kerala.
 Then how come it reached the shores of Kerala?.

 Tapioca is said to have originated in Brazil.
-The Portuguese distributed the crop from Brazil to countries like Indonesia, Singapore, Malaysia and Kerala in India in the seventeenth century.
+Portuguese distributed the crop from Brazil to countries like Indonesia, Singapore, Malaysia and Kerala in India in the 17th Century.
 Some believe that Vysakham Thirunal, the Travancore King (1880-1885 AD), who was also a botanist, introduced this laborer’s food in Travancore (South Kerala).
-By beginning of 19th century, people from central Travancore migrated to the Malabar region (North Kerala) and they introduced tapioca to the locals.
+By beginning of 19th Century, people from central Travancore migrated to the Malabar region (North Kerala) and they introduced tapioca to the locals.

-Tapioca was promoted extensively during the World War II in Kerala by Chithira Thirunal, the Maharaja of Travancore and his Governor Sir CP Ramaswamy Iyer.
+Tapioca was promoted extensively during World War II in Kerala by Chithira Thirunal, Maharaja of Travancore and his Governor Sir CP Ramaswamy Iyer.
 Then rice was the staple food of the people of Kerala and was being imported from Burma and Indonesia.
-With the Japanese Navy enforcing a blockade in the Malaccan Strait, the ships carrying rice to India were either destroyed or captured.
+With Japanese Navy enforcing a blockade in the Malaccan Strait, the ships carrying rice to India were either destroyed or captured.
 This caused an acute shortage of rice.
-A large number of people, especially the labour class, accepted the starch-rich Tapioca as a substitute to the costly rice.
-Thus Tapioca came to be known as the staple food of the poor.
+A large number of people, especially the labour class, accepted the starch-rich Tapioca as a substitute to costly rice.
+Thus Tapioca came to be known as ‘staple food of the poor.’
 Hotels refused to include Tapioca in their menu due to its working class image.
-The only place that served Tapioca were the toddy shops, where the labourers turned up for relaxation after a day’s hard work.
+Only place that served Tapioca were the toddy shops, where the labourers turned up for relaxation after a day’s hard work.
 Today tapioca is a rarity in Kerala and so is a delicacy and hence all hotels including the five-star ones have tapioca with fish curry in all their menus.

 During my childhood, we used to cultivate Tapioca on our land.
 Tapioca is a tropical crop, tolerant to drought, but cannot withstand frost.
 It is best grown in lower altitudes with warm humid climate with well distributed rainfall.
-Our land is terraced on the hill slope into 20 feet by 20 feet sections.
+Our land is terraced on the hill slope into 20 x 20 feet sections.
 Each section is held together with stone masonry retaining wall to avoid soil erosion.
 On top of these walls pineapple was grown to give additional strength to the retaining wall.
-On some of these walls a fast growing grass was planted for fodder for the cows.
+On some of these walls a fast growing grass was planted as fodder for cows.

-In the month of August, the labourers would till the land and make mounds of about a foot after spreading the compost mixture of cow-dung and ash.
-These mounds are made with a distance of about three feet.
+In the month of August, the labourers would till the land and make mounds of about a foot after spreading a compost mixture of cow-dung and ash.
+These mounds are made about three feet apart.
 Tapioca is planted in June with the onset of the South-West monsoon.
-The stakes taken from the plants of the previous year is now cut into pieces of about a foot and is planted on these mounds.
+Stakes taken from plants of the previous year is now cut into pieces of about a foot and is planted on these mounds.
 After a month, all the unhealthy or weak sprouts are pinched off leaving only two sprouts to grow into stakes.

-As the plants mature, the underground stems called tubers enlarge with starch.
-This is the time when the plant is most susceptible to rodent attacks mainly from rats.
-As the tuber matured, a plant was uprooted almost every evening and the tubers either were boiled and eaten with chutney or cooked with grated coconut and spices and eaten with fish curry.
+As the plants mature, underground stems called tubers enlarge with starch.
+This is the time when the plant is most susceptible to rodent attacks, mainly from rats.
+As the tubers matured, a plant was uprooted almost every evening and tubers either were boiled and eaten with chutney or cooked with grated coconut and spices and eaten with fish curry.
 During weekends our mother had off being a school teacher and she would make thin slices of fresh tapioca tubers and fry them in coconut oil.

 After about ten months, in April, tapioca is harvested.
-Firstly the stakes are cut off and the healthy ones are stored for cutting for the next planting.
-The underground stems are now pulled out manually, pulling at the base of the stakes.
+Firstly the stakes are cut off and the healthy ones are stored for cutting for next planting.
+Underground tubers are now pulled out manually, pulling at the base of the stakes.
 The tubers are cut off from their bases and carried to the peeling site.

 At the peeling site, the women folk of the village sit on mats and peel the outer skin of the tubers and slice the white starch part into thin slices.
 The women folk were generally paid in kind at the scale of one for every ten basket of tubers sliced by them.
 The sliced tubers are now collected in baskets and carried by the men folk to the boiling site.
 Here the slices are boiled in water until semi-cooked.
 The slices are now drained and put on the ground to dry under the sun.
 Once dried, these are collected in gunny bags.
 Some of the dried tapioca was retained for our consumption and the remainder were sold off to Kunjappan Chettan, the trader who lived across our home.
 Please refer to my blog https://rejinces.net/2014/07/15/kunjappan-chettan-the-trader/

-In the 1980s, labour in Kerala became very expensive, rodent attacks on tapioca crops became severe.
-Most tapioca plants were infected with Gemini virus causing ‘Mosaic’ disease curling the leaves and thus reduced the yield, and the price of natural rubber skyrocketed.
+In the 1980s, labour in Kerala became very expensive and rodent attacks on tapioca crops became severe.
+Most tapioca plants were infected with Gemini virus causing ‘Mosaic’ disease curling the leaves and thus reduced yield.
+In this period, the price of natural rubber skyrocketed.
 This turned tapioca farmers to rubber cultivation.
 With the incoming of rubber, out went the cows first as there was not enough grass to feed them.
 Further, the skins of the tapioca tubers and leaves from the uprooted stakes, which were the staple diet of the cows for four months, were now unavailable.

 Mr AD George, our botany teacher at school had mentioned that the Gemini virus intruded into Kerala through a sample brought in by a professor, who while on a visit to a foreign country where tapioca was cultivated, saw a plant infected by the virus.
 He collected a leaf to show it to his students and brought it home to Kerala.
 After demonstrating the specimen to his students, the professor discarded the specimen.
 This virus then is believed to have spread across Kerala.

-In 2002 I visited Colonel TM Natarajan, my class mate from Sainik School and he spoke about the Sago (Sabudhana) factory his family had.
+In 2002 I visited Colonel TM Natarajan, my class mate from Sainik School and he spoke about the Sago (Sabudhana[साबूदाना ] or Chavvari [ചവ്വരി/ சவ்வரிசி]) factory his family had.
 That was when I realised that Sago was not a seed and it was factory manufactured and tapioca is the main ingredient.
 As Tamil Nadu had many Sago factories and in order to feed them with tapioca, tapioca cultivation now moved from Kerala to Tamil Nadu.
 The only hitch is that it needs extensive irrigation to grow as Tamil Nadu does not enjoy as much rainfall as Kerala is blessed with.